PEERtrainer

 By Jackie Wicks, PEERtrainer Co-Founder

-This article in particular will discuss what we have observed to help people get started in this process.
+This article in particular will take you through a process to help you uncover common, but often hidden frustrations.
+As a second step, we when share with you what we have seen help people get started in this process.

 Lets start to dig in.